Paradiso trek & summit 2023

 National Park, and so the area is unspoilt

-on the trek you stay in Italian mountain refuges,
+on the trek and climb, you stay in Italian mountain refuges,

 and can indulge in great mountain food.
 You

 stay in huts on a half board basis (included)

 for four nights during the week.

 trekking in the region is remote and unforgiving,